-Dr. Merrens is a 1988 graduate of Dartmouth College, and a 1994 graduate of the Geisel School of Medicine at Dartmouth.
+Dr. Merrens is a 1988 graduate of Dartmouth College and a 1994 graduate of the Geisel School of Medicine at Dartmouth.
 He completed his internship and residency in medicine at the University of Washington Medical Center in Seattle in 1997.
-Merrens then served as the inpatient chief resident at University of Washington’s Harborview Medical Center in Seattle.
-In 2013, he graduated from the Masters in Health Care Delivery Science Program at Dartmouth and the Tuck School of Business.
+Dr. Merrens then served as the Chief Resident at University of Washington’s Harborview Medical Center in Seattle in 1998.

 Dr. Merrens has been at Dartmouth-Hitchcock (D-H) in Lebanon, NH since 1998, where he worked initially as an Internists in General Internal Medicine, later developing the hospitalist service and establishing the Section of Hospital Medicine.
 In 2013, he obtained a Masters in Health Care Delivery Science at Dartmouth and the Tuck School of Business.
 He continues to practice as a hospitalist at D-H Medical Center.

 Dr. Merrens serves as the Chief Clinical Officer for D-H Health.
 In this capacity, he oversees all clinical operations, service lines, and care across the D-H system, from D-H’s academic tertiary care hospital to Community Group Practices and D-H member hospitals, as they work to deliver efficient, high-quality care across the Vermont and New Hampshire region.